 How do you know if you’ve come across a great email?
-An effective email gives its recipients a distinct reminder of your brand, delivers the intended message, and compels you to click!
+An effective email gives its recipients a distinct reminder of your brand, delivers the intended message, capture the reader's attention and compels you to click!
 That can be done through an appealing subject line, great design, and a well thought-out message.
 Often, the best inspiration for great emails can come from another amazing newsletter that you’ve received.

 Arcadier draws from best practices and great examples of email campaigns from Mailchimp, Hubspot, and other leading content marketers to reveal the secret to writing great emails:

 There are several types of emails you’re likely to send to your marketplace users:

 · Automated welcome and transactional emails

 For each of them, you should have a structure or a standardized template, and a unified voice that aligns with all your brand communications.
 Each type of email is likely to have different audiences, so you must adjust your tone accordingly.
 For example, the readers of your regular newsletters are most probably your loyal followers.
 It’s okay to use a more friendly and informal tone with them.
 On the other hand, automated compliance emails should have a more serious and straightforward tone.